telerik/kendo-react-layout/docs/panelbar/index.md

 # PanelBar Overview

 The PanelBar for React is a stateless component that displays hierarchical data as a multi-level, expandable component.
-To store its state and configuration options, you should use a high-order component.
+To store its state and configuration options, use a high-order component.

 The component is part of the Layout `npm` package of the Kendo UI suite for React.